btf-org/flank/README.md

 Flank automatically builds UI for running your scripts.
 And then it shows the output in a browser.

-So, instead of building a website to show a table, you could just output an HTML table from a Python script, and then run that script through Flank.
+So, instead of building a website to show a table, you could make your Python script return HTML, and then run that script through Flank.

 #### Example: Python script that outputs HTML
 ```python